Malta flag Malta Beach Holidays

 Malta is tourist-friendly but has some key cultural and legal rules:

-Watch out for pickpockets on crowded buses between Valletta and St Julian's during the summer season.
+Be cautious of pickpocketing on crowded buses, especially between Valletta and St Julian's during summer.

 Bonus tips: